ArchiveBox/ArchiveBox/README.md

    ([see below](#Quickstart))
 2. `archivebox init`: Run this in an empty folder
 3. `archivebox add 'https://example.com'`: Start adding URLs to archive.
-    For each URL added, ArchiveBox saves several types of HTML snapshot (wget, Chrome headless, singlefile), a PDF, a screenshot, a WARC archive, any git repositories, images, audio, video, subtitles, article text, [and more...](#output-formats)
+    <small>For each URL added, ArchiveBox saves several types of HTML snapshot (wget, Chrome headless, singlefile), a PDF, a screenshot, a WARC archive, any git repositories, images, audio, video, subtitles, article text, [and more...](#output-formats)</small>
-4. `archivebox server`: Run the webserver and open the admin UI Or browse `./archive/<timestamp>/` and view archived content directly from the filesystem.
+4. `archivebox server`: Run the webserver and open the admin UI
+    <small>Or browse `./archive/<timestamp>/` and view archived content directly from the filesystem.</small>

 <div align="center">
 <br/><br/>